digitalwhiteout/filename_sourceurl2_list_alpha/README.md

 alpha version:
 ------------
-very experimental automator script, only semiatautomatic, fully documented, partly tested, no safety!
+very experimental automator script, only semiautomatic right now! fully documented, partly tested, no safety!

 Use all programmparts and information at your own risk, may corrupt data!